ultralytics/ultralytics/docs/en/guides/model-deployment-practices.md

 ### Model Obfuscation

-Protecting your model from being reverse-engineered or misused can done through model obfuscation.
+Protecting your model from being reverse-engineered or misuse can be done through model obfuscation.
 It involves encrypting model parameters, such as weights and biases in neural networks, to make it difficult for unauthorized individuals to understand or alter the model.
 You can also obfuscate the model's architecture by renaming layers and parameters or adding dummy layers, making it harder for attackers to reverse-engineer it.
 You can also serve the model in a secure environment, like a secure enclave or using a trusted execution environment (TEE), can provide an extra layer of protection during inference.

 ## Share Ideas With Your Peers